braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/action_paths.md

 tool: Canvas
 ---

-# Action paths step
+# Action Paths Step

 Action Paths in Canvas allow you to sort your users based on their actions.
-Using Action Paths, you can:
+Using Action Paths, you can do the following:

 * Customize user paths based on a specific action
 * Hold users for a given duration to prioritize their next path based on their actions during this evaluation period